jimmy3142/personal-projects/midterm/README.md

 ### Making requests to the web service <a name = "making_requests"></a>
-In a different terminal window, you can make POST requests to the web service to predict of a customer is going to churn.
+In a different terminal window, you can make HTTP request to the web service using the POST method to get predictions about whether a customer is likely to churn.

 Here is an example command:
 ```